carbon-io/carbond/doc/AccessControl.md

 ACL objects are comprised of:

-* ```permissionDefinitions``` - This defines the set of permissions that can be used in this ACL by mapping default permission names, as ```string```s, to default values in the form of _permission predicate_s.
+* ```permissionDefinitions``` - This defines the set of permissions that can be used in this ACL by mapping default permission names, as ```string```s, to default values in the form of _permission predicates_.
 Permission predicates are either simple boolean values or a function that takes a user object and returns a boolean value.

 * ```groupDefinitions``` - This defines the set of group names that will be used in the ACL.
 Each entry defines a group by mapping it to a property path, as a ```string```, or a function that takes a user and returns a value.
 If provided with a property path the path is evaluated against the authenticated user when checking ACL permissions.
 By default there always exists a group with the name ```user``` to allow for individual users to be specified in ACL entries.